GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 Process scripts can be written in any Linux-compatible language (Bash, Python, Perl, Ruby, R, etc.), so you can reuse existing programming knowledge without a steep learning curve.

-For today's workshop Nextflow is already installed on the system we will be using, so no additional steps are needed.
+For today's workshop, Nextflow is already installed on the system we will be using, so no additional steps are needed.

 !!! info "How to install Nextflow locally"